 Ceraria pygmaea (Pillans) G.D.Rowley

-Ceraria pygmaea is a dwarf dioecious, glabrous, succulent plant with fat, tuberous, water-storing rootstocks up to 4 inches (10 cm) wide.
+Ceraria pygmaea is a dwarf, glabrous, dioecious succulent with fat, tuberous, water-storing rootstocks up to 4 inches (10 cm) wide.
 Stem is erect, robust and woody at the base.
-Leaves are thick, jelly-bean-like, up to 0.6 inch (1.5 cm) long, up to 0.4 inch (1 cm) across, blue-green, later yellowish-green.
-The leaves fall off almost to the touch.
+Leaves are thick, jellybean-shaped, blue-green, later yellowish-green, up to 0.6 inch (1.5 cm) long, up to 0.4 inch (1 cm) in diameter.
+They fall off almost to the touch.
 However, new leaves will grow.
 Flowers are small, inconspicuous, pale pink, and usually in terminal clusters of 2 to 6.

 How to Grow and Care